Relative De Rham cohomology in diffeological spaces: Introduction

 A diffeology in the set $X$ is a family $\D$ of so-called {\em plots} ---that is, set maps $\alpha\colon U \to X$ whose domains are open subsets $U\subset \R^n$, $n\geq 0$, --- satisfying three axioms: covering, locality, and compatibility (see Definition \ref{DEFI-DIFFEOL}).

-Among many other classical constructions, the graded algebra $\Omega^\bullet(X)$ of differential forms, the exterior derivative $\dd$ and the De Rham cohomology algebra $\Ho^\bullet(X)=\Ho(\Omega^\bullet(X),\dd)$ can be generalized to this context (\cite[Chapter 6]{PATRICK}), see Section \ref{DERHAM}.
-However, a definition for diffeological spaces of the so-called {\em relative cup product} induced by the exterior product is missing in the literature.
+Many classical constructions can be generalized to this context, \qr{a\-mong them}, the graded algebra $\Omega^\bullet(X)$ of differential forms, the exterior derivative $\dd$ and the De Rham cohomology algebra $\Ho^\bullet(X)=\Ho(\Omega^\bullet(X),\dd)$, see Section \ref{DERHAM}.
+In this paper we study two different versions of {\em relative} De Rham cohomology.